numericalalgorithmsgroup/dfols/docs/userguide.rst

 .. math::

    \min_{x\in\mathbb{R}^n}  &\quad  f(x) := \sum_{i=1}^{m}r_{i}(x)^2 \\
-   \text{s.t.} &\quad  a \leq x \leq b
+   \text{s.t.} &\quad x \in C

-where the bound constraints :math:`a \leq x \leq b` are optional.
-The upper and lower bounds on the variables are non-relaxable (i.e. DFO-LS will never ask to evaluate a point outside the bounds).
+where the set :math:`C` is an optional non-empty, closed and convex constraint set.
+The constraints are non-relaxable (i.e. DFO-LS will never ask to evaluate a point that is not feasible).

 DFO-LS iteratively constructs an interpolation-based model for the objective, and determines a step using a trust-region framework.
 For an in-depth technical description of the algorithm see the paper [CFMR2018]_.